-Police: Kenneth Brown charged, accused of abducting daughter, 3-state chase
+Bodycam video shows August arrest of man accused of abducting daughter, 3-state chase

-SOUTH MILWAUKEE — South Milwaukee police said Thursday, October 19th the Milwaukee County District Attorney’s Office has issued formal charges against a kidnapping suspect accused of abducting his two-year-old.
+SOUTH MILWAUKEE -- For the first time we are seeing the arrest of a man who is now accused of abducting his two-year-old daughter.
+South Milwaukee police said Thursday, October 19th they've referred charges to the Milwaukee County District Attorney's Office against 30-year-old Kenneth Brown, who remains in custody in Indiana.

+Back in August, South Milwaukee police body camera video -- blurred to protect identities -- shows Brown threatening his children.

+"I was going to whoop him with a belt, because he's my seed and I know I can whoop him with an open hand," said Brown in the video.

+Police Chief Ann Wellens says the daughter involved in the August incident is the same child taken Tuesday.

+"Hopefully she is young enough to not remember what she just went through because it would be a traumatic experience," said Wellens.

-Brown was arrested Tuesday night after a getaway that went through three different states.
+Brown was arrested Tuesday night, October 17th after a getaway that went through three different states.

 Near Lafayette, Indiana, the multi-state chase came to an end.
 Authorities there said Brown broke through a road block on Interstate 65 before one of the pursuing officers was able to spin him out.